abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 In the Thai language, the word for “westerner” is *farang*.
 Finally he said, “It looks like a farang Buddha.
 It looks very tense.”

-16\.
-Could you please explain devas to us?
+Q: Could you please explain devas to us?
 I had an experience yesterday after the Dhamma talk in which I may have seen a group of beings above us, particularly above you.
 This is not the first experience I’ve had with perceiving other-worldly beings, but this is the first time new